blinkchain/Proof-of-Concept-Yellowpaper/README.md

 *[@I-Corinthian](https://github.com/I-Corinthian) Pseudocode Contribution*

-Generate a Json file with  wallet_ID with verified bandwidth proofs
+Generate a Json file with  PublicKey with verified bandwidth proofs

 1. *Input_Json is the json file with all the blocks*
 2. *Output_json is the json file with only the info of the verified bandwidth proofs*